juremaj/barrel-patch_analysis/README.md

 # Installation

-You can set up the environment simply by using the environment.yaml file (see conda documentation), which will ensure the same versions are used.
+You can set up the environment simply by using the environment.yaml file (run `conda env create -f environment. yml`), which will ensure the same versions are used.
+But this is also a bit messy since there are a lot of JupyterLab dependencies installed + it might be platform dependent (the one here is tested only on Linux).

 Alternatively we can also just install the latest versions of the dependencies by running:

 ```
 conda install -c conda-forge jupyterlab